Hodapp87/prosha/README.md

 ## If I'm bored:

-- See `curve_horn_start` comments; can I elegantly solve this issue of how to connect an exit vertex multiple places?
 - Fix links in tri_mesh docs that use relative paths & do a PR?
 - Look in https://www.nalgebra.org/quick_reference/# for "pour
   obtain".
 Can I fix this somehow?
 Looks like a French-ism that made